Certification Process Overview

 - Apprenticeship program

-- Apply and schedule your written exam(s), via either paper/pencil testing (PPT) or computer-based testing (CBT).
+- Apply for and schedule your written exam(s), via:

 - Find a practical test site and schedule your practical exam(s).

-- Once you have passed your written and practical exams, NCCCO will mail your certification card.
+- Once you have passed your written and practical exams, CCO will mail your certification card.